 Community Investment Fund Program

-Now Open - Local Events, Organizations, District Priorities Grants Application for Fiscal Year 2021-2022
+Now Available - Local Events, Organizations, District Priorities Grants Application for Fiscal Year 2022-2023

 Per the Community Investment Fund Policy, $500,000 will be allocated annually to events, organizations, and Supervisorial District priorities.
 The funds available for this category are divided equally among Supervisorial Districts.